Im-Madhur-Gupta/learning-programming/README.md

-This Repository contains my Programming related files except those of web dev (which is in another repo).
-This repo does not contain projects (they are contained in another repo).
+# learning-programming

+#### This repository contains code which I wrote while I was learning to code.
+This repo does not contain any projects.